 The main exhibition illustrates the importance of Scapa Flow as a base for the British fleet throughout history, concentrating on its role during two world wars.
-It includes photographs, text, artefacts, films and an audio exhibition, plus a collection of large military vehicle sand dockyard equipment.
+It includes photographs, text, artefacts and a collection of large military vehicle sand dockyard equipment.
+Visitors will gain an appreciation for the scale of the base at Lyness through modern VR experiences and detailed graphics.
 Key collections relate to the loss of HMS Hampshire and death of Lord Kitchener, the German High Seas Fleet and the loss of HMS Royal Oak.
-The Pumphouse is an important exhibit in its own right, housing three Lancashire boilers, built by Wilson’s of Glasgow, and six steam-powered triple-expansion duplex Worthington pumps.

-One of the tanks that once held 12,000 tons of fuel oil for the fleet is now an exhibition space, whilst an audio-visual display running inside the tank gives an overview of Scapa Flow’s history and contains archive film footage of some of the key events.
 More large exhibits can be found in the Romney Hut, including a steam pinnace believed to have belonged to the German Admiral von Reuter, the Otter Bank, which once served as a floating bank for the north isles of Orkney and a collection of traditional Orkney boats.

 GETTING TO THE EXHIBITION